ecarlste/bt-mechlab/README.md

 ## TODO

+- [ ] Remove all unused logic for equipment slot installed actuators
 - [ ] Fix issue with initial actuators not forcing redraw on mech builder
 - [ ] Implement jump jets in mech builder
 - [ ] Implement gyroscope in mech builder